 Every.
 Site.
 Owner.
 Out.
 There.

-The Indexed Web contains at least 5.5 billion pages (as of Sunday, 12 July, 2020).
-So how do search engines really decide who gets listed and where?
+The Indexed Web contains at least 5.21 billion pages (as of Tuesday, 24 August 2021).
+So how do search engines decide who gets listed and where?
 Let alone the coveted handful of above-the-fold or top page of any search engine?

 Hundreds of Ranking Factors

-Your organic (free) listings are gained by how your site is ranked based on a combination of unique variables (algorithm) of each search site.
+Your organic (free) listings are gained by how your site is ranked based on a combination of each search site's unique variables (algorithm).
 Google has oodles of variables.

-Things like relevancy to the term(s) searched for, popularity, responsiveness, https, social signals and site speed/performance.
-Don’t forget a healthy dash of “no one knows for sure what else” will determine how your site ranks.
+Things like relevancy to the term(s) searched for, popularity, responsiveness, https, social signals, trust, and site speed/performance.
+Don't forget a healthy dash of “no one knows for sure what else” will determine how your site ranks.

-Then, to muddy things up further, these algos evolve without notice.
+Then, to muddy things up further, these algorithms evolve without notice.

 Are we having fun yet?

-Shuffling or adding keywords in your Meta keyword tag won’t do it — search engines basically ignore that tag.
-Keyword stuffing your content is a no go.
-Just makes your content unreadable to your site visitors.
+Shuffling or adding keywords in your Meta keyword tag won't do it — search engines ignore that tag.
+Keyword stuffing your content is also a no-go.
+To stuff your content with keywords just for search engines only serves to make your content unreadable to your site visitors.

-Search Engine Optimization (SEO) isn’t the end-all-be-all either.
-You have to have a well rounded, smart long term marketing plan for your site that includes certain basics such as:
+Search Engine Optimization (SEO) isn't the end-all-be-all either.
+First, you have to have a well rounded, intelligent long term marketing plan for your site that includes certain basics such as:

-So, are you ready to get your head in the right place.
+So, are you ready to get your head in the right place?
 To understand the reality of what organic rankings entail?
-Can you wrap your head around…

 …and more effort than you can probably imagine.
 Only time will allow you to be viewed as more relevant than the sites that are already online.
 Especially those in the organic positions you seek.
-You are really going to have to work it!
+You are going to have to work it.

 Putting a plan together by doing keyphrase research …

 Check out the various search engines so that you are aware of the competition.
+Do some solid research.
 Take note of the volume of sites already successfully ranking for the terms you are targeting.